dapr/proposals/20250422-BRS-workflow-versioning.md

 ![Workflow invocation flowchart](./resources/20250422-BRS-workflow-versioning/VersioningFlowchart.jpg)

+Of course, the flowchart could be modified to support multiple versioning strategies and on a per-type basis, but I have left those possibilities off the image for brevity.

 ### Runtime
 Really the only thing required by the runtime is adding the workflow type to the workflow state metadata for